oliviakatrhyn/inf_systems/README.md

 ### Collaborative Diagrams

+## Scrum activities
+*Explanation and outline of Scrum activities used

 ## Competitive advantages and possible effects if the project fails

 *E.g. Potential benefits to the call center (in terms of reducing cost and being able to carry out more effective calls).
 (Around 500 words)